ertrleren/STM32NucleoF401RE_Sensitive_Vibration_Sensor/README.md

 # STM32NucleoF401RE_Sensitive_Vibration_Sensor

-<b>Your project is an STM32F4 microcontroller application that reads data from a vibration sensor and transmits it over UART.
+<b>This project is an STM32F4 microcontroller application that reads data from a vibration sensor and transmits it over UART.
 The data from the sensor is converted to a digital value using an ADC (analog-to-digital converter).
 This digital value is then transmitted using a UART (universal asynchronous receiver-transmitter).

 <h2>The project consists of the following steps:</h2>